 Where special category data (for example, that concerning your health) is required, we will generally seek to obtain your explicit consent in order for us to collect and process such information.

-When you engage us to provide cash management, our cash Rate Tracker service or financial planning advice, we obtain certain information relating to your personal and financial circumstances and the following are examples of the types of information which might be collected, depending on the nature of the service agreed or information requested:
+When you engage us to provide services, we obtain certain information relating to your personal and financial circumstances, and the following are examples of the types of information which might be collected, depending on the nature of the service:

 - your identity, such as age, date of birth, gender and national insurance number;